 HAEDONG YONGGUNGSA TEMPLE

-South Korea is a country which is gaining massive popularity due to the recent development of K-Pop such as the band BTS, K-drama, it’s known for having some of the best food in Asia, and Seoul and Busan are vibrant city making a big name for themselves.
+South Korea is a country that is gaining massive popularity due to the recent development of K-Pop such as the band BTS, and K-drama, it’s known for having some of the best food in Asia, and Seoul and Busan are vibrant cities making a big name for themselves.

 Busan 16

-In addition, South Korea is a country full of superb natural landscapes.
-Mountains (such as Bukhansan mountain), beaches (for example in Gangneung), rice fields (in Namhae), Green Tea Plantation (in Boseong) or beautiful islands such as Jeju… We highly recommend to explore Korea outside of the major cities as the country side is stunning.
+In addition, South Korea is a country with superb natural landscapes.
+Mountains (such as Bukhansan mountain), beaches (for example in Gangneung), rice fields (in Namhae), Green Tea Plantation (in Boseong), or beautiful islands such as Jeju

-Finally, through this trip to South Korea, it is also an opportunity to discover Korean cuisine.
+Finally, this trip to South Korea is also an opportunity to discover Korean cuisine.
 Check our Namdaemun Market in Seoul, the biggest market in the country as well as Jaglachi Market the largest fish market in Korea located in Busan.

 Garden of the Morning Calm